Home

 As a startup, you will face a lot of challenges.
 For EdTech entrepreneurs, here are five common mistakes and how you can avoid them.

-top reasons for education industry startup fail
+top reasons for education startup ideas fail

 Problem# 1: Lack of Research about the Education Ecosystem